RaiRai-Physics/ETL-and-pipelines/walmart retail enterprise etl/README.md

-# Walmart-Style Omnichannel Retail ETL Project
+# Walmart Retail ETL Project

-This is a fully synthetic portfolio project inspired by big-box retail transaction patterns.
+This is a fully synthetic project inspired by retail transaction patterns.
 It is **not official Walmart data** and does not represent Walmart internal systems.

 ## Business Scenario